Three Ways to Help Kids Fall in Love With Healthy Food

 Looking for more tips and support?

 Does your summer camp have a garden?
-Share a photo with @ymcaoc on Twitter.
+Share a photo with @ymcaoc on Twitter or on Instagram.
 You can also learn more about what the Y is doing to make sure all children have access to proper nutrition year-round at TheYFeedsKids.org

 Originally posted by Stephanie Smith, Ozarks Regional YMCA